BhushanKolhe1920/covid19_data_analysis_active_cases_Temperature_data_visualization/README.md

 # Temperature data analysis w.r.t Month-Year (Statewise)
 <img src="https://github.com/BhushanKolhe1920/covid19_data_analysis_active_cases_Temperature_data_visualization/blob/main/Images/1.PNG">

+# Only For educational learnings this project is created.

 From this educational data, we can conclude that
 #### 1. In Maharashtra region, decrease in covid cases and decrease in temperature  Both are parallel
 #### 2. In Kerala region, Decrease in covid cases and at  same time we can see rise in temperature